What Causes Missed Period (Amenorrhea) In Teens And When To Seek Help?

 When To See The Doctor?

 It is advised to get a medical consultation after your teen’s first period itself.
-If your teen has irregular periods or missed periods, make an appointment with a gynecologist to identify the cause and take preventive measures if required.
+If you notice irregular periods in teens or missed periods, make an appointment with a gynecologist to identify the cause and take preventive measures if required.

 If your teen has any symptoms of thyroid disorders, eating disorders, or stress, seek medical care.
 You may take a doctor’s advice regarding nutrition and exercises if your teen is an athlete.